What is the Hosted Service?

 First follow the instructions here to install the Graph CLI.
 Create a subgraph by passing in

 graph init --product hosted-service

-If you already have a smart contract deployed to Ethereum mainnet or one of the testnets, bootstrapping a new subgraph from this contract can be a good way to get started on the Hosted Service.
+If you already have a smart contract deployed to your network of choice, bootstrapping a new subgraph from this contract can be a good way to get started on the hosted service.

 You can use this command to create a subgraph that indexes all events from an existing contract.
 This will attempt to fetch the contract ABI from Etherscan.

 graph init \--product hosted-service--from-contract <CONTRACT_ADDRESS> \<GITHUB_USER>/<SUBGRAPH_NAME> [<DIRECTORY>]

 Additionally, you can use the following optional arguments.
 If the ABI cannot be fetched from Etherscan, it falls back to requesting a local file path.
 If any optional arguments are missing from the command, it takes you through an interactive form.